For Seattle, layoffs at Amazon, Meta and across tech a mixed blessing

 With tech layoffs mounting by the week — including as many as 10,000 at Amazon, according to one media report — Seattle area workers and employers face a loaded economic question.

 Do the cuts represent a temporary adjustment to a post-pandemic slowdown?
-Or has an industry that almost single-handedly fueled the Seattle-area’s economic boom over the last decade finally peaked?
+Or has an industry that almost single-handedly fueled the Seattle area’s economic boom over the last decade finally peaked?

-In either case, the layoffs have punctured the Seattle area tech sector’s image as unstoppable.
+In either case, the layoffs have punctured the Seattle-area tech sector’s image as unstoppable.

-“I think it definitely has an effect on the psyche,” said one Seattle Amazon worker, referring to a report Monday by The New York Times that the company is considering 10,000-or-so layoffs.
+“I think it definitely has an effect on the psyche,” said one Seattle Amazon worker, referring to a report Monday by The New York Times that the company is considering 10,000 or so layoffs.
 The worker, who asked not to be identified because they weren’t authorized to comment, added that staff was still waiting to hear whether the reported layoffs were underway and which teams would be affected.

-Amazon hasn’t commented on the Times’ report, or a similar report Friday by the Wall Street Journal.
+Amazon hasn’t commented on The Times’ report, or a similar report Friday by The Wall Street Journal.
 But the cuts, if confirmed, would be only the latest in a series of layoffs and hiring freezes in the Seattle-area tech sector.

-Microsoft, Twitter and Redfin recently all have made cuts or intend to make cuts in their Seattle-area workforces recently.
+Microsoft, Twitter and Redfin all recently have made cuts or intend to make cuts in their Seattle-area workforces.
 Plans by Facebook parent company Meta to slash 726 positions in Seattle and Bellevue were confirmed Monday by the state Employment Security Department.

 Economists say the recent layoffs were likely inevitable.

-After enjoying stunning growth in demand during the pandemic, many of tech’s biggest players are now grappling with both a return to more normal demand coupled with the impact of higher interest rates and the looming threat of recession.
+After enjoying stunning growth in demand during the pandemic, many of tech’s biggest players are now grappling with a return to more normal demand coupled with the impact of higher interest rates and the looming threat of recession.

 “It’s not necessarily surprising that some of that demand has diminished and wasn’t necessarily sustainable in the long run,” said Anneliese Vance-Sherman, an Employment Security Department regional economist who covers the Seattle-area job market.
 “And here we are.”